 That rivalry was set to be reignited at the 2023 World Championships, but something unexpected happened: Akhmed Tazhudinov, a Russian-born wrestler competing for Bahrain, dominated both athletes on his way to the world title.
 Tazhudinov beat Snyder by technical fall (11-0) in the quarterfinals, then built up a 9-2 lead over Sadulaev in the semifinals before Sadulaev withdrew due to injury.
 In the process, the 21-year-old Tazhudinov may have usurped both wrestlers as the favorite for gold in Paris.

-Furthermore, Sadulaev's Olympic status is in doubt after he was ruled ineligible to compete at a European qualifying tournament in April.
+Furthermore, Sadulaev's Olympic status was officially thrown into jeopardy after he was ruled ineligible to compete at a European qualifying tournament in April.
 Russian athletes are allowed to compete as Individual Neutral Athletes in Paris, provided they meet certain criteria set by the International Olympic Committee.
 According to United World Wrestling, an eligibility panel ruled that Sadulaev failed to meet that criteria after the panel "found new information about his support of the Ukraine-Russia war."
-It doesn't rule Sadulaev out of the Olympics, but it makes an appearance there much less likely.
+The end result is that Sadulaev will not compete at the Paris Olympics, leaving Snyder vs. Tazhudinov as the new matchup to watch for.

 Gray returns from childbirth, but Blades gets Olympic spot